 11th December 2018 – The BASILIScan paper published in BMC Genomics

-BASILIScan is an academic piece of software, accompanied by a scientific paper which has now been published in BMC Genomics.
+BASILIScan is an academic piece of software, accompanied by a peer-reviewed research paper which has now been published in BMC Genomics.
 When using BASILIScan please cite the following:

 27th July 2018 – The pre-print paper has been published on bioRxiv

 BASILIScan is an academic software, and as such is accompanied by a scholarly paper.
 The pre-print paper, was published today in bioRxiv (doi: 10.1101/378018) under the title – BASILIScan: a tool for high-throughput analysis of intrinsic disorder patterns in homologous proteins.
 It describes the conception and the workings behind the algorithms of BASILIScan.
 An example using a biologically-relevant scenario is also presented.
 An interesting new finding, showcasing the power and scope of the program is that a large proportion of the human proteome has more ordered, homologous counterparts in other, related species.

 This paper has also been submitted to a journal and is awaiting peer review.
 Until it has passed the review, please cite the bioRxiv paper whenever you use BASILIScan for your research.